alexdanilowicz/Setlist-Visualizer/README.md

 ### Choose your band:

+Originally, used to scrape Radiohead data (because they are the greatest band of all time).
+Now, script can be used for any band.

-At top of script, simply change:
+At the top of the script, simply change:

 1. ARTIST
 	- this is used for titles